devleaks/cockpitdecks-docs/docs/Installation.md

 Cockpitdecks is a regular python application and will run with python 3.10, or newer.
 It is recommended to create a virtual environment and run Cockpitdecks within that environment.
 A set of packages need to be installed in that environment before Cockpitdecks can run.

+1. Check Installation Requirements
-1. Create a directory and download Cockpitdecks software from github.
+2. Create a directory and download Cockpitdecks software from github.
-4. Create a python environment.
+3. Create a python environment.
-2. Switch to that environment.
+4. Switch to that environment.
-3. Install necessary python packages.
+5. Install necessary python packages.
-4. Test run Cockpitdecks without X-Plane.
+6. Test run Cockpitdecks without X-Plane.
-5. Install optional Deck Helper plugin in X-Plane
+7. Install optional Deck Helper plugin in X-Plane
-6. Download and install aircraft deck configurations and layout.
+8. Download and install aircraft deck configurations and layout.
-7. Start Cockpitdeck application.
+9. Start Cockpitdeck application.
-8. Start X-Plane.
+10. Start X-Plane.
-9. Enjoy all your deck devices activated in X-Plane.
+11. Enjoy all your deck devices activated in X-Plane.

+# Installation Requirements

+(to do.)

+# Installation Process

 ## Install Software